 You can monitor your current conditions, view a complete history of archived data, easily change settings through the application, and quickly access any information you need.
 While Temp Stick recommends using 60-minute reporting intervals to conserve battery, you can select a 30 or 15-minute interval instead.

-If you’d like, you can opt to have the temperature reported to you with a 5-minute reporting interval; however, this only occurs when the Temp Stick measures above or below a preset level.
+If you’d like, you can have the temperature reported with a 5-minute reporting interval; however, this only occurs when the Temp Stick measures above or below a preset level.
 Once the temperature or humidity no longer exceeds these values, it will default to whatever interval you selected.

 All the data streams into our account and is stored and plotted as an intuitive graph.
 We get a great snapshot of the temperatures whenever we log in.
 Our email and text alerts kick in when the temperatures go out of range.
 There are no subscription fees, either.

-Wi-Fi sucks up battery life, and with no power connection, your sensor cannot stay continuously powered.
+Wi-Fi sucks up battery life, and your sensor cannot stay continuously powered with no power connection.
 This makes true-real time reporting impossible but enables hassle-free temperature monitoring by allowing you to place the sensor anywhere.
 That’s the tradeoff with the Temp Stick.

 It’s not that big of a deal.
 We’ve had our Temp Stick for over a year, and the performance has been outstanding.
-Getting nine months of battery life out of a device that we didn’t need to touch once except to replace the batteries is an acceptable tradeoff.
+Getting nine months of battery life out of a device we didn’t need to touch once, except replacing the batteries, is an acceptable tradeoff.

 Fully-featured alert platform